 Remember that pets can also be an important part of your SHTF plans.
 They can be useful in many situations.
 In fact, our dogs are trained to defend and round up our free-range chickens.

 #1.
-Stockpile Necessary Items
+Survival Items

 This tip is probably the most obvious.
 Just like humans, pets need their items to stay healthy.
 Pet food is one of the most important items.
 Animals can eat other food, but that can take away from your family.

 Kitty litter is another important item.
 Cat feces can be toxic, especially to pregnant women, so litter is important.
 Also, you can use kitty litter to absorb the odor from makeshift toilets.
 There are a lot of different uses for kitty litter so that it won’t be a waste of your money.